The finished closet with Ikea Trofast hack

 Step 2.
 Closet storage unit – IKEA Trofast hack

-I want the main function of this space to be storing office supplies and more importantly, my craft supplies!
 If you like crafting like I do, you probably know how much stuff a maker can own ;P So I decided to use IKEA TROFAST storage unit as it offers customization on the drawers, with very affordable price.
-This unit made with pine wood is the perfect size for 53″ long closet – I can fit three units in side with only 1″ left!

 But to make it look a little bit more expensive, I decided to paint them, and let them sit flush to the wall, to create a slightly more built-in look.